 III.
 TOTAL REPORTED INCIDENCES OF SEXUAL VIOLENCE:

-Program Category Number of Incidents: Number of Disclosures:
+Incident Category Number of Incidents Reported: Number of Incidents Disclosed:

-Sexual Assault 0 0

-Stalking 0 0

-Intimate Partner Violence 1 1

-(STUDENTS): Final Outcome

-Program Category Total Number of Cases: Warning: Probation: Suspension: Expulsion: Persona Non Grata (PNG): Sanctions/ Sexual Violence Remediation: Other:

 Sexual Assault 0

 Stalking 0

-Intimate Partner Violence 1 arrest
+Intimate Partner Violence 3 3

+IV.a.
+D IV.a.
+DISCIPLINARY CASES AND FINAL OUTCOMES OF DISCIPLINARY CASES RELATING TO SEXUAL VIOLENCE (STUDENTS):

+Final Outcom e:

+Case Category Total Number of Cases: Warning: Varning: Probation: Suspension: Expulsion: Persona Non Grata (PNG): Violence Remediation:

+Sexual 0

+Assault

+Stalking 0

+Intimate 0

+Partner

+Violence

-IVa.
-FINAL OU TCOMES OF APPEAL S OF ORIGINAL OUTCOMES OF ((STUDENTS): CASES RELATING TO SEXUAL VIOLENCE
+IV.b.
+FINAL OU IV.b.
+FINAL OUTCOMES OF APPEALS OF ORIGINAL OUTCOMES OF CASES RELATING TO SEXUAL VIOLENCE (STUDENTS):

-Program Total Outcome of Appeal Decision:
+Appeal Total Outcome of Appeal Decision:

 Category Number of Cases: Upheld: Overturned:

 Sexual Assault 0

 Stalking 0

-Intimate Partner Violence 0
+Intimate 0

+Partner

+Violence

+V.a.
+D V.a.
+DISCIPLINARY CASES AND FINAL OUTCOMES OF DISCIPLINARY CASES RELATING TO SEXUAL VIOLENCE (EMPLOYEES):

+Total Final Outcon ne:

-V. D ISCIPLINARY CASES AND FIN S OF DISCIPLINARY CASES EMPLOYEES): RELATING TO SEXUAL VIOLENCE Total Final Outcome 9 Program Category Number of Cases: Reprimand: Education/ Training: Administrative Leave: Termination: Other:
+Case Category Number of Cases: Reprimand: Reprimand: Education/ Training: Administrative Leave: Termination: Other:

-Sexual Assault 0
+Sexual 0

+Assault

 Stalking 0

-Intimate Partner Violence 0
+Intimate 0

+Partner

+Violence

-Va.
-FINAL OUTCOMES OF APPEALS S OF ORIGINAL OUTCOMES OF C (EMPLOYEES): ASES RELATING TO SEXUAL VIOLENCE
+V.b.
+FINAL OUTCOMES OF APPEALS OF ORIGINAL OUTCOMES OF CASES RELATING TO SEXUAL VIOLENCE (EMPLOYEES):

-Outcome of Appeal Decision:
+Appeal Outcome of Appeal Decision:

-Туре Upheld: Overturned:
+Category Upheld: Overturned:

-Sexual Assault 0 0
+Sexual Assault

-Stalking 0 0
+Stalking

-Intimate Partner Violence 0 0
+Intimate Partner Violence

 VI.
-TOTAL ANONYMOUS AND CONFIDENTIAL SEXUAL VIOLENCE REPORTS OR DISCLOSURES TO THE INSTITUTION:
+TOTAL ANONYMOUS OR CONFIDENTIAL SEXUAL VIOLENCE REPORTS OR DISCLOSURES TO THE INSTITUTION:

-Program Category Number of Reports: Number of Disclosures:
+Number of Reports: Disclosures:

+Category Anonymous: Confidential: Anonymous: Confidential:

-Sexual Assault 0 0
+Sexual Assault

-Stalking 0 0
+Stalking

-Intimate Partner Violence 0 0
+Intimate Partner Violence

-^{&}quot;Sexual Violence" was used aggregately to encompass sexual assault, stalking, and intimate partner violence, as defined by C.G.S.
+"Sexual Violence" was used aggregately to encompass sexual assault, stalking, and intimate partner violence, as defined by C.G.S.
 The full text of each of the above reportables is as follows:

-- I. The number of sexual assault, stalking and intimate partner violence prevention, awareness and risk reduction programs at the institution. - II.
-The type of sexual assault, stalking and intimate partner violence prevention and awareness campaigns held by the institution. - III.
-The number of incidences of sexual assault, stalking and intimate partner violence reported to such institution. - IV.
-The number of reports or disclosures to the institution related to sexual assault, stalking and intimate partner violence. - V. The number of disciplinary cases at the institution related to sexual assault, stalking and intimate partner violence. - VI.
-The final outcome of all disciplinary cases at the institution related to sexual assault, stalking and intimate partner violence, including, but not limited to, the outcomes of any appeals of such final outcome, to the extent reporting on such outcomes does not conflict with federal law.
+- I. A copy of its most recent policies regarding sexual assault, stalking and intimate partner violence; - II.
+A copy of its most recent concise written notification of the rights and options of a student or employee who reports or discloses an alleged violation of its sexual assault, stalking and intimate partner violence policy or policies; - III.
+The number and type of sexual assault, stalking and intimate partner violence prevention, awareness and risk reduction programs at the institution; - IV.
+The type of sexual assault, stalking and intimate partner violence prevention and awareness campaigns held by the institution; - V. The number of incidences of sexual assault, stalking and intimate partner violence reported or disclosed to such institution; - VI.
+The number of confidential or anonymous reports or disclosures to the institution of sexual assault, stalking and intimate partner violence; - VII.
+The number of disciplinary cases at the institution related to sexual assault, stalking and intimate partner violence; and - VIII.
+The final outcome of all disciplinary cases at the institution related to sexual assault, stalking and intimate partner violence, including, but not limited to, the outcome of any appeals of such final outcome, to the extent reporting on such outcomes does not conflict with federal law.